 We have adopted an amended and restated memorandum and articles of association, which will become effective immediately prior to the completion of this offering and will replace our existing amended and restated memorandum and articles of association in their entirety.
 Our post-offering amended and restated memorandum and articles of association provide that, immediately prior to the completion of this offering, we will have two classes of shares, the Class A ordinary shares and Class B ordinary shares.
-Our authorized share capital upon completion of the offering will be \$600,000 divided into (1) 1,800,000,000 Class A ordinary shares of a par value of \$0.00025 each, (2) 200,000,000 Class B ordinary shares of a par value of \$0.00025 each that are undesignated and are therefore available to be issued with such terms as the directors of our company may determine, including as Class A or Class B ordinary shares or preferred shares.
+Our authorized share capital upon completion of the offering will be \$600,000 divided into (1) 1,800,000,000 Class A ordinary shares of a par value of \$0.00025 each, (2) 200,000,000 Class B ordinary shares of a par value of \$0.00025 each, and (3) 400,000,000 shares of a par value of \$0.00025 each that are undesignated and are therefore available to be issued with such terms as the directors of our company may determine, including as Class A or Class B ordinary shares or preferred shares.
 All outstanding ordinary shares held by SINA will be automatically redesignated or converted into Class B ordinary shares on a one-for-one basis and all outstanding ordinary and preferred shares other than those held by SINA will be automatically redesignated or converted into Class A ordinary shares on a one-for-one basis immediately prior to the completion of this offering.
-Immediately upon the completion of this offering, we will have 87,653,671 Class A ordinary shares and 115,808,031 Class B ordinary shares outstanding, assuming the underwriters do not exercise their option to purchase additional Class A ordinary shares.
+Immediately upon the completion of this offering, we will have Class A and Class B ordinary shares outstanding.
 We will issue Class A ordinary shares represented by our ADSs in this offering.
 All options and restricted share units regardless of grant dates, will entitle holders to an equivalent number of Class A ordinary shares once the vesting and exercising conditions are met.
-The following are summaries of material provisions of our post-offering amended and restated memorandum and articles of association and the Companies Law insofar as they relate to the material terms of
+The following are summaries of material provisions of our postoffering amended and restated memorandum and articles of association and the Companies Law insofar as they relate to the material terms of our ordinary shares.